Attention Job Seekers: Please read each jobs application instructions carefully. Applying through this site does not necessarily complete

 Requires graduation from an accredited college or university with a degree in environmental engineering, civil engineering or related field and considerable experience in environmental, engineering or public management fields, including supervising staff and managing a solid waste collection and disposal program; or an equivalent combination of education and experience.

-Possession of Solid Waste Association of North America Manager of Landfill Operation certificate or the ability to obtain within one year.
-Possession of a valid North Carolina commercial driver's license or ability to obtain within 60 days.
+Possession of the following: a valid NC driver's license; Solid Waste Association of North America Manager of Landfill Operation certificate or the ability to obtain within one year.

 The employees of Johnston County are dedicated to enhancing the quality of life in our community by working together to provide responsive, efficient and innovative services.